matsola/biofertilizer-report/casestudy.md

 #### Comments on Leaf analysis

-While some differences between the control and experiment beds were observed in the data, it is difficult to draw any definitive conclusions about the impact of the inputs on tomato plants.
-For example, at _Branseröds gård_, the experiment bed showed more values classified as "good" compared to the control bed.
+While some differences between the control and experiment beds were observed in the data, it is difficult to draw any definitive conclusions about the impact of the biofertilizer.

+At _Branseröds gård_, the experiment bed had significantly more values classified as "good" than the control bed.
 However, this pattern is not consistently observed across all producers or beds.

-Overall, the data provides some insights into the effects of the inputs on tomato plants, but further research and analysis will likely be needed to more fully understand the impact of the input.

 #### Fruit analysis

-It should be stressed that one can not compare the results between the producers as these values are, among other things, dependent on variety.
+It should be stressed that one can not compare the results between the producers as these values are, among other things, dependent on variety and ripeness.

 #### Tomato tests for _Timmervikens skafferi_